Appclusive/Net.Appclusive.Docs/docs/Endpoints/Core/Catalogue/Blueprint.md

 }
 ```

-... where the attribute `com.example.VirtualMachine.CpuCount` and `com.example.VirtualMachine.MemoryGb` are specific attributes of a `Model` called `com.example.VirtualMachine` which the `Blueprint` whishes to make available for order.
+... where the attribute `com.example.VirtualMachine.CpuCount` and `com.example.VirtualMachine.MemoryGb` are specific attributes of a `Model` called `com.example.V001.VirtualMachine` which the `Blueprint` whishes to make available for order.

 The following image shows an example of a composite blueprint where several *shapes* are provisioned as part of a larger `Blueprint`:

 ![](CompositeBlueprint.png)

-This `Blueprint` would be provided by the designer of the respectives `Model`s.
+This `Blueprint` would be provided by the designer of the respectives `Models`.
 The designer of the `Blueprint` is free to add an initial `Approval` step and handle the `Approval` once for all related entities.
 Each invocation of a simple blueprint will also trigger an `Approval` step in case the respective approval attributes are still present in the configuration.

+For more technical information about `Blueprints` see the information about the [Blueprint Engine](../../../Development/BlueprintEngine).